TalkerProject/Talker/README.md

 The following **required** functionality is completed:

-- [] User can register using email or mobile phone and password
+- [x] User can register using email and username and password
 - [] User can update profile (name, avatar, occupation, etc...)
 - [] User sees loading state while fetching information
 - [] User sees an error message when there is a network error.